dmbarbour/wikilon/docs/AboutAO.md

 Awelon Object (AO) extends [Awelon Bytecode (ABC)](AboutABC.md) with a link model and representation for for symbol-structured code.
 AO defines tokens for linking and how they interact with evaluation in context of dictionaries.

 A dictionary consists of a set of words with an ABC definition for each word.
 These definitions are lazily linked via ABC tokens of form `{%word}`.
-Additionally, AO will treat single character words as effectively extending ABC's bytecode - i.e. `xyz` is implicitly `{%x}{%y}{%z}`.
-Dependencies between definitions must form a directed acyclic graph, such that all defined link tokens could be eliminated, resulting in a finite (albeit exponential) expansion of code.
+Additionally, AO treats bytecodes as single character words - i.e. `xyz` is implicitly `{%x}{%y}{%z}`.
+The four ABC primitives - `abcd` - are effectively keywords for AO and may not be defined.
+Dependencies between definitions must form a directed acyclic graph, such that all defined link tokens could be inlined, resulting in a finite (albeit exponential) expansion into raw ABC.

 AO dictionaries serve as a basis for development, evaluation, modularity, communication, and distribution.
 They provide a foundation for Awelon project's [application models](ApplicationModel.md).
-Lazy linking, in particular, is critical for many application models - it enables preservation of link structure which in turn enables AO to serve as hypermedia.
+Lazy linking, in particular, is critical for many application models.
+It enables preservation of link structure which, in addition to being important for performance of large scale computing, enables AO to serve a foundation for hypermedia.

 ## AO Representation